Skip to content

 Uninstall Bloatware

-Pre-installed apps, like Mixed Reality Portal or Paint 3D, clutter storage and occasionally trigger background processes, dragging down game load times.
+Pre-installed apps, such as Mixed Reality Portal or Paint 3D, consume storage and occasionally trigger background processes, which can slow game load times.
 A user shaved 2 seconds off GTA V loading by ditching unused apps.

 • Go to Settings > Apps > Installed apps.
 Sort by Size or Date installed to spot Microsoft’s defaults (e.g., Solitaire, News).

 • Select Uninstall and confirm.
 Repeat for 5-10 apps.
-Avoid removing core components like the Microsoft Store or Edge, which are tied to system functions.
+Avoid removing core components such as the Microsoft Store or Edge, which are integral to system functionality.

 Uninstall apps on windows 11